Robust Anomaly Detection in Network Traffic: Evaluating Machine Learning Models on CICIDS2017: Methodology

 \subsubsection{1D Convolutional Neural Network (CNN)}

-To capture local temporal and spatial patterns within the network flow features, we employ a one-dimensional convolutional neural network (1D-CNN) composed of multiple convolutional and pooling stages followed by a fully connected classifier.
+benign tr local temporal and spatial patterns within the network flow features, we employ a one-dimensional convolutional neural network (1D-CNN) composed of multiple convolutional and pooling stages~\cite{median2025} followed by a fully connected classifier.
 Concretely, each convolution layer computes

 where \(x\) is the input sequence, \(w\) is the convolution kernel of size \(K\), and \(b\) is a bias term.
 The convolution output is passed through a nonlinear activation function, here chosen as ReLU: